InfinitumForm/serbian-transliteration/readme.txt

 == Changelog ==

+= 1.2.4 =
+* MAJOR UPDATE: Added special support for themes and plugins
+* Added support for the "Themify" theme
+* Added support for the Revolution Slider
+* Only WooCommerce mode is deprecated because of filter options and may be removed in a future version
+* Woocommerce support is moved inside new plugins support
+* Optimization: Plugin and theme support is only activated if there is an active plugin or a theme defined in advance

+= 1.2.3 =
+* Fixed WooCommerce transliteration

 = 1.2.2 =
 * Fixed problem with redirection
 * Added cache control for the transliteration (enabled by default)